 This article was published in Australian Dictionary of Biography, Volume 6, (MUP), 1976

 Ralph Mayer Robey (1809-1864), merchant and politician, was probably born in England, son of William Robey and his wife Elizabeth.
-After the death of his first wife Mary Ann, née Leese, Robey left Liverpool with his five children in the Larne, arriving at Sydney on 8 November 1841.
+Robey left Liverpool in the Larne and arrived at Sydney on 6 November 1841 with his five children.
+His wife Mary Ann, née Leese, and 9-year-old daughter had died on the voyage.
 On 21 October 1842 he married Louisa Townsend.
 By 1843 he was selling sheep, guns, china, drugs and earthenware in a wholesale store and ironmongery in George Street.
 He was an assessor in 1844 and an alderman in 1847-51 for Brisbane Ward, Sydney Municipal Council; he was on the lighting and finance standing committees.

 Robey's business expanded to include importing, exporting and a shipping agency and he was chairman of the Sydney and Melbourne Steam Packet Co. by 1855.
 An early advocate of railways, Robey was appointed to the 1846 provisional railway committee to investigate their feasibility; he was a shareholder in the Sydney Railway Co. which continued the project from 1849.
 A director of the Sydney Fire Insurance Co., by 1853 he was a shareholder in the Bank of New South Wales, and from 1858 a director of the Australasian Steam Navigation Co. and the Newcastle Coal and Copper Co.